mingsai/stub003/README.md

 This project is a starting point for a Flutter application.
 I am testing that a Linux build is possible.

-A few resources to get you started if this is your first Flutter project:
+In flutter enable the linux desktop support, then create your own project, and make the mods noted below.

+Ensure that you latest version of gcc, clang++, and make installed using apt-get.
+You may have to link the clang-x++ and clang-x file to corresponding commands clang and clang++.

--To be successful, modify the Makefile with the application name.
+- Modify the Makefile with the application name.
 Verify that the main.cc file is in place within the linux folder.

 Required modifications to the main.dart include an appropriate test for the correct platform and the required imports as follows: